mtttech/authfit/README.md

 Currently, only one aspect of the program is: the exercise database.

-The information in the database is borrowed from api-ninjas, exercise API.
+The information in the database is borrowed from [https://www.api-ninjas.com](api-ninjas'), exercise API.

 ## Requirements